MEDIN is delivering data through a network of accredited Data Archive Centres.

 Met Office

-The Met Office stores meteorological data stores meteorological data and has been an accredited DAC for MEDIN since 2011 and was re-accredited in 2018.
+The Met Office stores meteorological data and has been an accredited Data Archive Centre (DAC) for MEDIN since 2011 and was re-accredited in 2018.
 The Met Office is active within the international marine meteorological community and plays an active role in World Meteorological Organisation programs for sharing and developing marine meteorological data and processes.

 Within the area of marine data the Met Office maintains a network of instrumented moored buoys and systems on light vessels, manages a fleet of around 200 Voluntary Observing Ships (some with automated systems on-board), manages the UK Argo programme and deploys drifting buoys in support of the European (E-SURFMAR) and international global drifter programme.
 The Met Office is active within the international World Meteorological Organisation (WMO) marine programs and DAC staff participate in WMO Task Teams for aspects of Marine Meteorology.